nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new contact by entering the add command, followed by the index of an existing event.
+1. User requests to add a new contact.
 2. PlanEase shows a prompt to indicate that the contact has been added successfully.

   Use case ends.